-CASTORIA For Infants and Children.
-The Kind You Have Always Bought n the course of his address said: "When I landed on your shores a few weeks ago war had just been de clared between your country and Spain. want to express on behalf of the church I represent and the country from which I come the strong sympathy we have for you in the present crisis in your national history.
+DALLIMORE, May 18 .- A wave of patriotism swept over the general conference of the Methodist Episcopal church, south, at today's session, Rev. W. T. Davison, fraternal dele gate from the British Wesleyan church, in the course of his address said: "When I landed on your shores a few weeks ago war had just been de lared between your country and Spain want to express on behalf of the church I represent and the country from which I come the strong sym pathy we have for you in the present crisis in your national history.
 It is not necessary for me to say that England is entirely on your side in this war.
-Our nation can appreciate more perhaps than some other nations the will increase the crop and imrighteousness of your cause.
-The barbarities in Cuba, too, outraged human feelings in this country, and you were at last driven to trust the issues of the matter to the arbitrament of war.
+Our nation can appreciate more perhaps than some other nations the righteousness of your cause.
+The bar barities in Cuba, too, outraged human feelings in this country, and you were at last driven to trust the issues of the matter to the arbitrament of war.
 We appreciate the lofty nature of your motives.
 We are assured that only the claims of the highest humanity force you reluctantly into this struggle.